jumanasaif/PetCuddles_GP_Web/README.md

 - Receive appointment requests and chat with pet owners
 - Upload lab results and health records
 - Add doctors and create account for them
-- Manage Patients, services provided and vaccination
+- Manage Patients, services provided vaccination and laboratory tests
 - Provide temporary care for pets

+### For Doctors
+- Manage appointments and chat with pet owners
+- Upload lab results and health records
+- Manage Patients

 ### For Pet Shops
 - List products and manage orders via Visa payments